-Investigation underway after plane crashes in Texas field
+Plane crashes in Texas field with 21 on board, investigation underway

-The plane reportedly did not 'attain altitude' during take off
+The plane reportedly did not 'attain altitude' during takeoff

 An investigation is underway after a plane crashed in Texas on Tuesday morning, leaving one person with minor injuries.